Frequently asked questions about our jewellery

 Under UK law we have to adhere to stringent trading standards.
 Your jewellery arrives as specified and to the highest of quality.
 We want you to be happy with your rings especially, so if your ring is not as pictured and described, we will give you an exchange or your money back, no quibble.
 Custom made jewellery is non-returnable, as are earrings, because of hygiene reasons.
-If any of our jewellery is faulty, we will exchange or refund minus the postage costs.
+If any of our jewellery is faulty, we will exchange or refund.
 Each item listed has its returns policy specified.

 Which postage system do you use for international?

 For UK deliveries we use Royal Mail Special Delivery, and for overseas we use Royal Mail International.
 Royal Mail International is a guaranteed and insured airmail delivery service from the UK.
 There is a tracking number provided on request.
 Average time taken for delivery is 7-14 days after posting.
 There is compensation for loss or non-delivery.

 My Jewellery hasn't arrived yet, where is it?

 Every item posted is sent via Royal Mail with a unique track and trace code which we can provide by request.
 If your item has not arrived within a few days after we have informed you of dispatch, please let us know.
 We will contact Royal Mail to find out if the item has been delivered and if not where it is.
 As everything is insured, we can claim the costs back once Royal Mail agrees that the item has gone missing in the post and have a replacement item sent to you.
 For the record, we have never had to claim for a Special Delivery.

 How secure is the online credit card payment system you use?